AmaniTechnologiesLtd/Flutter_SDK_Public/README.md

 ## Requirements
 - iOS 11 or later
-- Android API 21 or later
+- Android API 21 or later (minSDK)
+- Android compileSDKVersion 31 or later
 - Flutter 3.0 or later

 ## Android Gradle changes